-Parameters func (-) - Takes the function to be made into an App
+Parameters func (-) - Takes the function to be made into an App init(func[, data_flow_kernel, cache, ...])
+Construct the App object.

-- data_flow_kernel (DataFlowKernel): The DataFlowKernel responsible for manag-This can be omitted only after calling parsl.dataflow.dflow.
+- data_flow_kernel (DataFlowKernel): The DataFlowKernel responsible for managing this app.
+This can be omitted only after calling parsl.dataflow.dflow.
 DataFlowKernelLoader.load(). - executors (strllist): Labels of the executors that this app can execute over.
 Default is 'all'. - cache (Bool): Enable caching of this app?

-5.9.
-Internal 165 • App object.
+• App object.